Aidan Denholm

-Aidan Denholm (born 9 November 2003) is a Scottish professional footballer who plays as a central midfielder for club Livingston.
+Aidan Tomas Denholm (born 9 November 2003) is a Scottish professional footballer who plays as a central midfielder for club Livingston.

 He has previously played on loan for clubs Berwick Rangers, East Fife, and Ross County while at Hearts.

 Career

 Heart of Midlothian

-Born in West Lothian, Denholm joined Heart of Midlothian age eight.
+Denholm was born in East Calder, West Lothian and joined Heart of Midlothian aged eight.
 Coming on as a 77th minute sub, Denholm made his professional debut in a 3–0 victory over Cove Rangers in the League Cup.

 2021–22: Berwick Rangers loan

 Denholm moved on loan to Berwick Rangers in 2021–22 on an initial six-month loan.
 Denholm scored his first goal for Berwick in a Scottish Cup 2–1 loss against Stirling Albion.
 His loan was extended in December 2021, seeing him stay with Berwick until the end of the season.
 Denholm made 24 appearances in all competitions for Berwick, as they finished eighth in the Lowland League.